 The best of boarding care

-Most schools are 11-18 schools, though there is one 13-18 school, two which offer Primary Boarding as well as Secondary Boarding and one 11-16 school with a nearby Sixth Form College.
+Most schools are 11-18 schools, though some offer boarding at primary level.
 Most schools are mixed, but there are a small number of girls' schools or boys' schools.
 Some schools are selective.

 Admission to state boarding schools in the UK is limited to children who are nationals of the UK and are eligible to hold a full UK passport, or those who are nationals of other European Union countries (due to end 31 December 2020), or those who have the right of residence in the UK.
 Please note that the holding of a BN(O) passport does not make the child eligible for a state boarding school in the UK.